hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 - Initialization:-
-   Structs can be initialized in various ways:
+   Structs can be initialized in various ways:<br>
    a.
-Directly by providing values for each field during declaration.
+Directly by providing values for each field during declaration.<br>
    b.
-Using key-value pairs to specify field values.
+Using key-value pairs to specify field values.<br>
    c.
-Initializing an empty struct and then updating its fields individually.
+Initializing an empty struct and then updating its fields individually.<br>
    Example-
    ```
    Person alice = Person("Alice", 30);